-- U.S. Department of Transportation

-(USDOT) Promoting Resilient Operations

-for Transformative, Efficient, and Cost saving Transportation (PROTECT): Funded

-through the bipartisan infrastructure law,

-USDOT PROTECT provides formula funding

-to states and national competitive grants that

-local governments can apply to for resilience

-improvements to surface transportation assets,

-including making transportation resilient to

-future weather and natural disasters, assess

-vulnerability and plan emergency response

-strategies, and protecting coastal infrastructure

-at risk from sea level rise.

-- USDOT Transportation Alternatives

-Program (TAP): Funded through proportional set-aside of funds under the bipartisan infrastructure bill, administered by NJDOT, in partnership with the NJTPA, DVRPC and SJTPO, this program provides federal funds for community based "non-traditional" surface transportation projects, such as conversion and use of abandoned railroad corridors for trails for pedestrians, bicyclists, and other non-motorized transportation users and environmental mitigation to address stormwater management due to highway runoff.

-Actions below are priority actions that can be taken in the near- or mid-term to promote the resiliency of mobility systems.
+U.S. Department of Transportation (USDOT) Promoting Resilient Operations for Transformative.
+Efficient. and Costsaving Transportation (PROTECT): Funded through the bipartisan infrastructure law, USDOT PROTECT provides formula funding to states and national competitive grants that local governments can apply to for resilience improvements to surface transportation assets, including making transportation resilient to future weather and natural disasters, assess vulnerability and plan emergency response strategies, and protecting coastal infrastructure at risk from sea level rise.
+USDOT Transportation Alternatives Program (TAP): Funded through proportional set-aside of funds under the bipartisan infrastructure bill, administered by NJDOT, in partnership with the NJTPA, DVRPC and SJTPO, this program provides federal funds for community based "non-traditional" surface transportation projects, such as conversion and use of abandoned railroad corridors for trails for pedestrians, bicyclists, and other non-motorized transportation users and environmental mitigation to address stormwater management due to highway Priority Actions Actions below are priority actions that can be taken in the near- or mid-term to promote the resiliency of mobility systems.
 For a full list of recommended actions, see the Implementation Roadmap section.

-NJDEP Develop guidance for State Transportation agencies on design standards and climate projections NJ Turnpike Authority (to be confirmed) Examine sections of the Garden State Parkway at risk of future flooding and identify mitigation measures, such as the stretches within Cheesequake State Park and near Woodbridge Creek NJ TRANSIT (to be confirmed) Study and develop alternatives to reduce flood risk to the NJ TRANSIT Coast Line, including the section in Old Bridge at Cheesequake Creek NJDOT (to be confirmed) Review flood risk to vulnerable sections of State Route 35 in Laurence Harbor and integrate considerations for how to reduce flood risk into future capital plans to the extent feasible Update the statewide evacuation plan, with input from Local and Regional stakeholders Resilient RRBC Examine opportunities to protect vulnerable sections of State St. (CR 611) and Port Reading Ave near the Arthur Kill
+NJDEP Develop guidance for State Transportation agencies on design standards and climate projections NJ Turnpike Authority Examine sections of the Garden State Parkway at risk of future flooding and identify mitigation measures, such as the stretches within Cheesequake State Park and near Woodbridge Creek NJ TRANSIT Study and develop alternatives to reduce flood risk to the NJ TRANSIT Coast Line, including the section in Old Bridge at Cheesequake Creek NJDOT Review flood risk to vulnerable sections of State Route 35 in Laurence Harbor and integrate considerations for how to reduce flood risk into future capital plans to the extent feasible Update the statewide evacuation plan, with input from Local and Regional stakeholders Resilient RRBC Examine opportunities to protect vulnerable sections of State St. (CR 611) and Port Reading Ave near the Arthur Kill RESILIENCY OF MOBILITY SYSTEMS CARTERET, PERTH AMBOY, WOODBRIDGE See Summary Table of Recommended Actions starting on page 223 for additional details on all actions.